 Where can I get a CT scan near me?

-You can get a CT scan at any major hospital or at a free-standing outpatient imaging center.
+You can get a CT scan for any body part at any major hospital or at a free-standing outpatient diagnostic imaging center.
 Generally, imaging centers tend to have better rates as they work with teleradiologist, who charge lower fees.
 See the closest imaging centers to you.

-Are there any risks related to CT-scan radiation exposure?
+Are there any risks related to Tomography CT scan radiation exposure?

 CT scan work based on radiation exposure.
 Prolonged exposure to radiation might lead to cancer.
-The amount of radiation you’re exposed to during a CT scan on the type of tissue and x-ray type, please consult your doctor to better understand this.
+The amount of radiation you’re exposed to during a CT scanon the type of tissue and x-ray type, please consult your doctor to better understand this.
 If you don’t want to be exposed to radiation, you can choose to do an MRI instead.
-In that case, it’s preferable to go with a cash route where you spend $250-500 instead of $1000-2000 when you pay an insurance deductible/co-pay.
+In that case, it’s preferable to go with a cash route where you spend $250-500 instead of $1000-2000 when you are expected to pay an insurance deductible/co-pay.
 Get a quote for an MRI with our partner service.

 Calcium screening CT scan

 Cardiac computed tomography (CT) for Calcium Scoring uses special x-ray equipment to produce pictures of the coronary arteries to determine if they are blocked or narrowed by the buildup of plaque – an indicator for atherosclerosis or coronary artery disease (CAD).
 The information obtained can help evaluate whether you are at increased risk for heart attack.